 If you have named the system in the work instruction, then you can always find the work instructions by searching for it in Gluu:

 Want to see how to do this?
-Read our Help Center article on Using forms to show structured data on activities.
+Read our Help Center article on creating forms to distribute with tasks.